Relatively uncommon

 Application of cold gel packs can be very soothing.

-Night-time scratching can be controlled with a sedative antihistamine taken at bedtime, such as a small dose (10 mg) of Atarax.
-These drugs work against the itch-producing chemical histamine and also cause sleepiness.26
+Night-time scratching can be controlled with a sedative antihistamine taken at bedtime, such as a small oral dose (10 mg) of Atarax.
+These drugs work against the itch-producing chemical histamine and also cause sleepiness.29

-First-line medical treatment for erosive vulvar lichen planus consists of ultrapotent topical glucocorticoids which will give relief of symptoms in 71%.
-With time and treatment, three quarters of patients can expect overall improvement of symptoms and one half, healing of erosions.28
+First-line medical treatment for erosive vulvar lichen planus consists of ultrapotent topical glucocorticoids which will give relief of symptoms in 71% of patients.
+With time and treatment, three quarters can expect overall improvement of symptoms and one half, healing of erosions.31

 • Improper application of the topical medication is a common reason for treatment failure.
 We use a mirror to show the patient the areas of the vulva affected by the disease so she will apply her topical medications appropriately; diagrams and descriptions alone are inadequate, especially in the elderly.
 We also emphasize that the amount of topical glucocorticoid used should be the size of a 2 to 3 mm dot.
 During the first week of therapy, a five-minute sitz bath in water at a comfortable temperature (followed by gentle drying with a soft towel) hydrates the skin, making it more receptive to the medication.